JordanLeich/Login-System/README.md

 # Important Notes
 You do not need python to run this program!
 Read above for instructions section if you do not have python installed!

-You can also visit the site - https://jordanleich.github.io/Login-System/ for additional information!
+You can also visit the official site - https://jordanleich.github.io/Login-System/ for additional information!

 ![](images/login.jpg)